chop-dbhi/twitter-adr-blstm/readme.md

 ## Bidirectional LSTM for Labeling Adverse Drug Reactions in Twitter Posts

-This repository contains code and data used in the paper:
+This repository contains code and data from the paper:

 Anne Cocos, Alexander G. Fiks, and Aaron J. Masino.
 Deep Learning for Pharmacovigilance: Recurrent Neural Network Architectures for Labeling Adverse Drug Reactions in Twitter Posts.
 (Under Review)